dwarvesf/playground/AI/Evaluate Chatbot Agent by Simulated User.md

   When you are finished with the conversation, respond with a single word 'FINISHED'`

   const instructions = `Your name is Harrison.
 You are trying to get a refund for the trip you took to Alaska. \
   You want them to give you ALL the money back. \
   This trip happened 5 years ago.`

-  const prompt = ChatPromptTemplate.fromMessages([
+  const prompt = ChatPromptTemplate.fromMessages([['system', systemPromptTemplate], new MessagesPlaceholder('messages')])
-    ['system', systemPromptTemplate],
-    new MessagesPlaceholder('messages'),
-  ])
   const partialPrompt = await prompt.partial({ instructions })

   const chain = await partialPrompt.pipe(llm)